johnreilly/github-fogbugz/README.markdown

 The configuration file holds several variables that you'll need to edit.

 * **fb\_submit\_url**: The url to the cvsSubmit.[php|asp] file on your FogBugz server.
+* **fb\_main\_url**: The url to your FogBugz's installation.
 * **curl**: The path to the curl binary.
 Curl is used to submit the commit to FogBugz.
 * **repos**: A list of the SCM repositories that you're using.
 Each repo has two urls:
   * *log_url*: The url to the commit log for a specific file
   * *diff_url*: The url to the specific commit or revision.

 Each repo name must match the the values that are in the *sRepo* field in FogBug's *CVS* table.

+Each developer must login to FogBugz through this app.
+Visit **/login** and follow the instructions.
+The act of logging in will create a tokens.yml file in the app's directory, chmod'ed 0600.  github-fogbugz expects the developer's E-Mail addresses to match: github vs fogbugz.

 ### FogBugz:
 You'll need to do some configuration in FogBugz as well.
 As the FogBugz admin, edit your site settings, and in the source control urls for logs and diffs, enter: